How to Fund Your Adoption

-Many U.S. corporations, including Wendy’s, Home Depot, Intel, Johnson & Johnson, and Hewlett-Packard, offer adoption assistance to their employees.
+Many U.S. corporations, including Wendy’s, Capital One, Home Depot, Intel, Johnson & Johnson, and Hewlett-Packard, offer adoption assistance to their employees.
 Benefits range from extended paid leave or unpaid leave, to cash payments or adoption reimbursements of $1,000 to $10,000.
 Currently, there are more than 500 corporations that assist families with adoption costs.

 If your company does not currently offer this benefit, consider asking them to!
 Adoption benefits are considered good personnel practice, and qualified adoption plans receive favorable treatment from the IRS on a company’s tax return.
 Download The National Adoption Center informative packet.
 Learn more about employee benefits.